JSaprah/werewolf/README.md

 ![Wireframe](docs/screenshots/structure-werewolf.PNG)

-## **Structure and style with html and css**
+## **Structure and style with HTML and CSS**

-The html and the css part in this project are kept as simple, but functional as possible.
+The HTML and the css part in this project are kept as simple, but functional as possible.
+The HTML part contains:
+* Main class gaming container with div gaming canvas containing:
+    * Score canvas: for the remaining turns
+    * Controls canvas: container for all cards containing the front and the back of the image.
+* Section modal for information text on load of the screen and for game over, play again.

+The CSS file contains
+* First part contains the general designing rules for lay-out, colours, fonts etc.
+* Second part covers the flipping of the cards
+* The part part is the styling of the modal

 ## **JavaScript structure**